STANDARD 6 - NUMBER SENSE

 - Students play Guess the Point.
 A long number line

-with endpoints of 130 and 470, for example, is drawn on the board with
+with endpoints of 20 and 75, for example, is drawn on the board where

-the intermediary points labeled as multiples of ten above the line.
+all of the intermediary points are labeled above the line.
+The labels

 9. Explore real-life settings which give rise to